How can we help?

-ATM access for Up customers is free at over 10,000 ATMs in Australia, including our partner Bendigo Bank, the 4 major banks, and Suncorp — with no rebates or conditions to worry about.
+ATM access for Up customers is currently free at over 10,000 ATMs in Australia, including our partner Bendigo Bank and the 4 major banks — with no rebates or conditions to worry about.
 Although Up does not charge ATM fees, we do not control the fees charged by any other financial institution or independent ATM operators may charge fees for using their ATMs.
 They must display the fee at the time of the transaction and allow you to accept or decline the fee as shown.
 For overseas travellers, there’s a $5 fee when withdrawing from an international ATM, and $1.50 for a balance enquiry.

 How to get Up and running.